 We have a very active team of governors who play a hugely important part in the success of our school.
 Our governors are drawn from different parts of the community including parents and staff and currently there are no vacancies.
 Coming from a wide range of employment backgrounds, our governors offer a valuable range of skills that help support the strategic direction of the school.

-Our Chair of Governors is Mrs Heather Levine-Chesler and she can be contacted through her email address which is chair@walton-on-the-hill.surrey.sch.uk.
+Our Chair of Governors is Mrs Sarah Asher and she can be contacted through her email address which is chair@walton-on-the-hill.surrey.sch.uk.

 The full governing body meets at least twice a term to review the performance of the school.
-During the 2021/2022 academic year, governors met on 6 occasions and in line with Department for Education guidance, all meetings were held virtually due to the Coronavirus pandemic, with the exception of the final summer meeting in July.
-Dates for meetings arranged so far for this academic year are Wednesday, 28 September and Tuesday, 22 November.
+During the 2022/2023 academic year, governors have met/will meet on 6 occasions, in line with Department for Education guidance.

 The Department for Education describes the three core strategic functions of the governing body as ensuring clarity of vision, ethos and strategic direction, holding the headteacher to account for the educational performance of the school and its pupils, the performance management of staff; and overseeing the financial performance of the school and making sure its money is well spent.